armandvanhelsync/very-simple-contact-form/readme.txt

 == Frequently Asked Questions ==
 = Why am I not receiving messages? =
-1) Look also in your junk folder.
+1) Look also in your junk/spam folder.
 2) Check info about installation and check shortcode for mistakes.
 3) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
 Ask them to enable it.

-= I notice I cannot enter all kinds of characters, why? = Only few kinds of characters are allowed: letters (a-z), digits (0-10), space, point, hyphen and comma.
+= Is my language supported too? =
-You can add more by adding them to function vscf_clean_input (file vscf_settings).
+From version 2.0 all UTF-8 characters are allowed, so many languages are supported.

-= I speak a Slavic language, the messages I receive do not support my language, why? = It's because of the default charset I used (UTF-8), for Slavic languages you should use charset ISO-8859-2 (file vscf_main).
+= Other question or comment? =
-Besides this you should add Slavic characters to function vscf_clean_input as well.
+Please open a topic in plugin forum or send me a message via my website.

 == Screenshots ==